gwpy/gwpy/docs/detector/index.rst

     >>> print(psl_odc.model)
     'l1psliss'

-Here, the :class:`~Channel.sample_rate` attribute is recorded as a |Quantity|, recording both the value and the unit of the the sample rate.
+Here, the :class:`~Channel.sample_rate` attribute is recorded as a :class:`~astropy.units.quantity.Quantity`, recording both the value and the unit of the the sample rate.
 The :attr:`~Channel.model` attribute records the specific instrumental code in which the `L1:PSL-ODC_CHANNEL_OUT_DQ` channel was defined and recorded.